 Massage, Head Massage, Reflexology, Sports Injury Therapy: Daryl Belmore – started his career in health and wellness by qualifying to be a fitness instructor in 2001.
 In 2002 he qualified as a massage therapist, and then went on to study sports injuries. spending time training and treating various teams.
 From 2005 he started to work full time in the spa industry and has over 11 years experience working as a senior therapist, trainer and eventually spa manager.
 His expert treatments include a luxurious deep massage, reflexology, sports massage and much more.

 Acupuncture, sports massage & Shiatsu: Mick Herron is a highly trained therapist with a strong backdrop in Acupuncture, Shiatsu, many other body therapies, Iyengar yoga and is a yoga teacher.
 He brings a knowledge of many disciplines into his treatment of the body and can work in a variety of different ways to support the individual needs.

 Secret Garden Cafe: Are here to tantalise your tastebuds and fill you with delicious cakes and energy balls.
 Mara is also doing her special Tea ceremonies for those who would like to book in advance.

 Woodland Walks: There are beautiful grounds, trees and nature in Barna woods and knocknacarra park.
 There is also silver strand beech very close by.

-Date: 10th September 2017 Cost: 80€ for the full day.
-There is a special offer of 65€ for early bird.
-Unfortunately spaces are limited.
+Date: 9th September 2018 Cost: 80€ for the full day, €65 early bird.
+Spaces are limited.
 Location: Knocknacarra Community Centre and Park, West Galway City.